shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise3.md

 ### HOL3: Exercise 3: Setup test failover

+In this exercise, you will deploy a Test Failover to the replicated Virtual Machine which allows you to test the sanity of the virtualized workload without interrupting your production workload or ongoing replication.

 1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>